Psychology safety is an important element in small group and teamwork success

-Psychological safety is an instinctive response that demonstrates vulnerability without fear of negative consequences on one’s image or career.
+Psychological safety is an automatic response that demonstrates vulnerability without fear of negative consequences on one’s image or career.
 Google defined it as a shared belief that the team is safe for interpersonal risk-taking.

 Google’s Project Aristotle